AppDaemon/appdaemon/docs/APPGUIDE.rst

 This URL will call into an App that registered an endpoint named ``hello_endpoint``.

-Within the app, a call must be made to ``register_endpoint()`` to tell AppDaemon that the app is expecting calls on that endpoint.
-When registering an endpoint, the App supplies a function to be called when a request comes in to that endpoint and an optional name for the endpoint.
+Within the App, a call must be made to ``register_endpoint()`` to tell AppDaemon that the App is expecting calls on that endpoint.
+When registering an endpoint, the App supplies a function to be called when a request comes into that endpoint and an optional name for the endpoint.
 If not specified, the name will default to the name of the App as specified in the configuration file.

-Apps can have as many endpoints as required, however the names must be unique across all of the Apps in an AppDaemon instance.
+Apps can have as many endpoints as required, however, the names must be unique across all of the Apps in an AppDaemon instance.

 It is also possible to remove endpoints with the ``unregister_endpoint()`` call, making the